×

 We asked foreigners in Kenya what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Kenya, rental properties typically include a refrigerator, stove, oven, and washing machine.
 Other common appliances may include a microwave, dishwasher, and air conditioning unit.
-Depending on the property, additional amenities such as a water heater, water filter, and security system may also be included," wrote one expat.
+Depending on the property, additional amenities such as a water heater, water filter, and security system may also be included," mentioned one expat in Kenya.

 About the Author